jjohnson8/Binary-Search-Tree-/README.txt

-This is a Binary search tree class with lazy deletion that has TreeNode as nested class in Java The program does the following operations:
+This is a Binary search tree class with lazy deletion The program does the following operations:
  Insert
    Insert a new element to a leaf node.